Swaziland Communist Party

 The Swaziland Communist Party (SWACOPA) was a communist party in Eswatini.
 SWACOPA was founded around 1994.
 It was led by Mphandlana Shongwe and Zakhe Genindza.

-SWACOPA's activities were suppressed by the regime, and several cadres detained.
-Following the removal of the 1973 decree to make way for the new constitution, the party has been one of the first to register as an official political party.
+SWACOPA's activities were suppressed by the regime, and several cadres were detained.
+Following the removal of the 1973 decree to make way for the new constitution, the party was one of the first to register as an official political party.